oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 ### Add Okta as an OIDC provider on Your EKS Cluster

-Now let’s get back to the AWS Console:
+Now let's get back to the AWS Console:

 - Open the **eks-cluster** view.
 Go to the **Configuration** tab, then select **Authentication**, and click on **Associate Identity Provider**.